coopdanger/ppm-specification/draft-ppm-protocol.md

 constructs each request such that:

 * each sub-request follows the previous sub-request; and
-* the first sub-request follows the last sub-request in the previous aggregate request.
+* the first sub-request follows the last sub-request in the previous verify-start request.

 The helper handles well-formed requests as follows.
 (As usual, malformed requests are handled as described in {{errors}}.)
 It first looks for PPM